cambridge-ceu/csd3/applications/DNAnexus.md

 cd -
 ```

-It gets going with bz2-compressed JSON manifest file with the API token indicated.
+It gets going with a bz2-compressed JSON manifest file with the API token indicated.

 ```bash
 export DX_API_TOKEN=$(cat ~/doc/nexus)